Skip to main content

 Salem Witch Museum

-At the Salem Witch Museum, relive the tragic Salem witch trials of 1692 through a series of life-size stage sets.
+At the Salem Witch Museum, learn more about the tragic Salem witch trials of 1692 through a series of life-size stage sets and two distinct presentations.
 See and hear how neighbors turned against neighbors, and learn more about everyone involved.
-You’ll also get an overview of the evolving perception of witches throughout history.
+You’ll also get an overview of the evolving perception of witches throughout history, and learn how the term “witch-hunt” originated.

 Enjoy two distinct presentations at the museum.
 Experience the drama of the events surrounding the trials through a self-guided tour of 13 stage sets, complete with figures, lighting, and narration.
 An additional staff-guided presentation explores the evolution of witchcraft and witch hunts over the years.